 04 of 07

-This is a good, simple basting sauce or mop, for large cuts of meat.
-If you don't need this much, cut the recipe down by half.Continue to 5 of 7 below.
+This is a good, simple Southern-style basting sauce or mop that is made with only four ingredients, no sugar, and can be used for large cuts of beef and pork, and on whole chickens or parts.
+The recipe makes a lot, so if you don't need this much, cut the proportions down by half.Continue to 5 of 7 below.

 05 of 07